SignTools/SignTools/INSTALL-ADVANCED.md

   ```
   where `:id` is a wildcard parameter.

+### 4b.
+Tunnel provider

-**Tunnel provider** - less secure, slower, but quick and easy to set up
+Less secure, slower, but quick and easy to set up

 [ngrok](https://ngrok.com/) and [Cloudflare Argo](https://blog.cloudflare.com/a-free-argo-tunnel-for-your-next-project/#how-can-i-use-the-free-version) are supported as tunnel providers.
 The latter will be demonstrated in this guide.
 Run the signer service with `-help` to see alternative details.